 Happy 2015!
-I’m attempting to be a hermit in southern Australia while writing my PhD thesis, with comic relief projects to keep me sane.
+I’m attempting to be a hermit in southern Australia while writing up research, with comic relief projects to keep me sane.
 I’m looking forward to emerging from my self-imposed writing bubble as a Fellow for the Link Festival, happening 16-17 February in Melbourne!

 Thank you to everyone who helped my crowdfunding campaign succeed!
 I’m now in the process of organising and sending out rewards for those who selected them.
 For those who didn’t select a reward and for those who helped in other ways, spreading the word, helping me make a new video or giving me a boost of moral support when I needed it, I hope my thanks is enough!
 Crowdfunding is about community – I am so grateful for the web of kind and passionate people who share my life.

 This is my last week in Melbourne before I fly back to Geneva for the rest of the year, which is a busy week.